CycloneDX/cyclonedx-javascript-library/README.md

 # CycloneDX JavaScript Library

-Core functionality of [CycloneDX] for _JavaScript_ (_Node.js_ or _WebBrowsers_),
+Core functionality of [_CycloneDX_][CycloneDX] for _JavaScript_ (_Node.js_ or _WebBrowsers_),
 written in _TypeScript_ and compiled for the target.

 ## Responsibilities

-* Bring general purpose JavaScript implementation for _Node.js_ and _WebBrowsers_.
+* Provide a general purpose _JavaScript_-implementation of [_CycloneDX_][CycloneDX] for _Node.js_ and _WebBrowsers_.
-* Bring typing for said implementation, so developers and dev-tools can rely on it.
+* Provide typing for said implementation, so developers and dev-tools can rely on it.
-* Bring core data models to the target environment.
+* Provide data models to work with _CycloneDX_.
-* Bring normalization to the target environment, that...
+* Provide a JSON- and an XML-normalizer, that...
     * supports all shipped data models.
-    * respects any injected [CycloneDX Specification][CycloneDX-spec] and generates valid output according to it.
+    * respects any injected [_CycloneDX_ Specification][CycloneDX-spec] and generates valid output according to it.
-    * takes care of BomRef-discrimination (uniqueness - not meaning).
     * can be configured to generate reproducible/deterministic output.
-    * can prepare data structures for JSON and XML.
+    * can prepare data structures for JSON- and XML-serialization.
-* Bring serialization to the target environment:
+* Serialization:
-    * JSON-serialization for all target environments.
+    * Provide a JSON-serializer for all target environments.
-    * XML-serialization is available only for _WebBrowsers_.
+    * Provide an XML-serializer for _WebBrowsers_.
-    * Allow users to implement custom serializers tailored to their target environment.
+    * Support the implementation of custom XML-serializers tailored to specific _Node.js_ environments
+      by providing an abstract base class that takes care of normalization and BomRef-discrimination.

 ## Capabilities